littlejo/killerkoda-labs/aya-prod/aya-tail-calls/foundation/step1/text.md

-You need to create a map for the creation of tail calls

-Add these lines to this file `common.rs`:
+To enable tail calls, you need to create a [Program Array](https://docs.ebpf.io/linux/map-type/BPF_MAP_TYPE_PROG_ARRAY/) map.
+Add the following lines to `common.rs`:

 ```rust
 #[map]
 pub static JUMP_TABLE: ProgramArray = ProgramArray::with_max_entries(2, 0);
 ```{{copy}}

-* There are 2 entries:
+* This map will hold two entries:
   * filter
   * display

-Don't forget to modify libraries:
+Also, make sure to update the library imports in `common.rs`:

 ```rust
 use aya_ebpf::{